ČEZ Group: Influence on politics

 The management of ČEZ has financed the country's largest political parties – the Civic Democratic Party (ODS) and the Social Democrats (ČSSD).
 One analysis points out that the financing has resembled that coming from PPF and J&T, two firms which have been highly active in Russia since the early 1990s (for example, Russia was one of the first international expansion destinations of Home Credit, a PPF-owned lending company) and their senior management is known to have links to the former Czechoslovak StB security service and the Soviet KGB.

-A Czech court recently ruled that, as a state-owned company, ČEZ must disclose political activities.
+In 2010, a Czech court ruled that, as a state-owned company, ČEZ must disclose political activities.

 Leaked pictures show politicians across political spectrum, including former Prime Minister Mirek Topolánek, holidaying with ČEZ lobbyists in Italy.

 As of late 2010 the European Union was investigating ČEZ.
 The company's offices were raided in November 2010.

 ČEZ was said to have selected a mysterious company called CEEI to construct a billion dollar nuclear storage facility for the Czech Republic.
 The company's paper trace ends in U.B.I.E, a company registered in Liechtenstein.
 Russia's honorary consul is named as its director.
 The company is believed to be under Russian control.

 CEEI's directors include Václav Klaus's former chief of staff (Jiří Kovář) and a man who is jail for kidnapping.

-Since 2011, after Daniel Beneš became CEO calls about political influence have faded out.
-In 2014, ČEZ Group presented its new strategy based on three pillars: I. Be among the best in the operation of conventional power facilities and proactively respond to the challenges of the 21st century.
-II.
-Offer customers a wide range of products and services addressing their energy needs.
-III.
-Strengthen and consolidate ČEZ's position in Central Europe.
 In 2015, ČEZ scored first in Deloitte CEE Top 500 according to market cap and forth in overall ranking.